Pattern Matching in C#

 2. The Pattern Matching using “case” statements

-In the upcoming versions of C#, we may expect more pattern matching expressions.
+In the upcoming versions of C#, we may expect more Pattern Matching expressions.
 Pattern Matching is useful in many ways however C# 7.0 currently supports the following.

 1. It can be used with any data type including the custom data types whereas if/else can only be used with primitive types.